Curlvation Product Documentation

 What's in the Box

-Each RockTimer unit ships with everything needed to get up and running on your ice sheet.
+Each RockTimer unit ships with everything needed to get up and running.

 ⚠️